glouppe/info8006-introduction-to-ai/lecture2.md

 - Time and complexity are measured in terms of
     - $b$: maximum branching factor of the search tree
     - $d$: depth of the least-cost solution
+        * the depth of $s$ is defined as the number of actions from the initial state to $s$.
     - $m$: maximum length of any path in the state space (may be $\infty$)

 <span class="Q">[Q]</span> Number of nodes in a tree?